 iOS Forensic Toolkit offers the ability to quickly extract media files such as Camera Roll, books, voice recordings, and iTunes media library.
 As opposed to creating a local backup, which could be a potentially lengthy operation, media extraction works quickly and easily on all supported devices.
 Extraction from locked devices is possible by using a pairing record (lockdown file).

 In addition to media files, iOS Forensic Toolkit can extract stored files of multiple apps, extracting crucial evidence from 32-bit and 64-bit devices without a jailbreak.
 While access to app data without a jailbreak is limited, this new technique allows extracting Adobe Reader and Microsoft Office locally stored documents, MiniKeePass password database, and a lot more.
 The extraction requires an unlocked device or a non-expired lockdown record.
 If a lockdown record is used, some files may not be accessible unless the lock

 Perform physical and logical acquisition of iPhone, iPad and iPod Touch devices.
 Image device file system, extract device secrets (passwords, encryption keys and protected data) and decrypt the file system image.

 Logical acquisition works even with locked devices with unknown passcode if a valid pairing record is available.

-iOS Forensic Toolkit for Mac OS X requires an Intel-based Mac computer running Mac OS X 10.6 (Snow Leopard), 10.7 (Lion), 10.8 (Mountain Lion) or 10.9 (Mavericks) with iTunes 10.6 or later installed.
+iOS Forensic Toolkit for Mac OS X requires an Intel-based Mac computer running macOS from 10.6 (Snow Leopard) to 10.12 (Sierra) with iTunes 10.6 or later installed.